fea2/compas_fea2/docs/api/index.rst

 model
 -----

-This package is the core package of COMPAS FEA2.
-It defines and builds an FEA mMdel.
+This package is the core of COMPAS FEA2.
+It provides the data structures and functionality to define and build finite element models, including parts, nodes, elements, materials, sections, boundary conditions, and groups.

 .. toctree::
     :maxdepth: 1